jebediahelliott/chefs-toolbox/spec.md

 - [x] Include reasonable validations for simple model objects (list of model objects with validations e.g. User, Recipe, Ingredient, Item)
   New users must have a name and password.
 New Recipe must have a name, and any ingredient, ingredient_amount, or ingredient unit must have the other two corresponding values.
 - [X] Include a class level ActiveRecord scope method (model object & class method name and URL to see the working feature e.g. User.most_recipes URL: /users/most_recipes)
-  Users can search their recipes by ingredient.
+  Users can filter recipes by if they have been used in the previous 6 weeks
 - [x] Include signup (how e.g. Devise)
   Custom signup mechanism
 - [x] Include login (how e.g. Devise)
   Custom login using bcrypt and #has_secure_password method
 - [x] Include logout (how e.g. Devise) link to delete session[:id]
-- [ ] Include third party signup/login (how e.g. Devise/OmniAuth)
+- [x] Include third party signup/login (how e.g. Devise/OmniAuth)
+  OmniAuth with facebook login
 - [x] Include nested resource show or index (URL e.g. users/2/recipes) /users/:user_id/recipes/:id
 - [x] Include nested resource "new" form (URL e.g. recipes/1/ingredients)